andyl/ci_ex/README.md

-# cicd_ex
+# ci_ex

-CICD for Elixir Projects
+CI for Elixir Projects

+These github workflows verify that:
+- all tests pass
+- all code is formatted
+- commit messages are 'Conventional Commit' compliant

 Add to an Elixir project as a Git Submodule